melonjs/melonJS/README.md

 melonJS 2 is a modern version of the melonJS game engine.
 It has been rebuilt almost entirely using ES6 class, inheritance and semantic, and is bundled using Rollup to provide modern features such as transpiling and tree-shaking.

->Note: melonJS 2 is a work in progress and will break your game (No more Jay inheritance, and no backward compatibility with deprecated APIs),  unless you want to contribute to the development or want to live on the edge, use the current unstable version at your "own risk".
-If you are looking at the stable legacy version of melonJS, you can find it [here](https://github.com/melonjs/melonJS/tree/legacy) under the _legacy_ branch.
+>Note: migrating an existing project to melonJS 2 (version 10.0 and higher) will definitely break your game (ES6 semantic, no more Jay inheritance, and no backward compatibility with deprecated APIs), and you might want to read first this small step by step guide on [upgrading to melonJS 2](https://github.com/melonjs/melonJS/wiki/Upgrading-to-melonJS-2).
+If you are looking at the legacy version (9.x and lower) of melonJS, you can find it [here](https://github.com/melonjs/melonJS/tree/legacy) under the _legacy_ branch.

 [melonJS](http://melonjs.org/) is open-source, licensed under the [MIT License](LICENSE.md), and actively developed and maintained with the help of a small team of enthusiasts at AltByte in Singapore.